 There’s no pain like that of losing a mother.
 After losing her mom to brain cancer five years ago, the process that happens after the loss of a mother is something Nikki Pennington knows a thing or two about.

-The mom and blogger behind Grief to Hope recently shared her personal experience with loss in a now-viral Facebook post, and her gut-wrenching words are a reality for so many who like her, know the pain of losing a mother.
+The mom and blogger behind Grief to Hope recently shared her personal experience with loss in a now-viral Facebook post.
+Her gut-wrenching words are a reality for so many who like her, know the pain of losing a mother.

 “And when she dies you’ll search for her no matter how long she’s been gone,” Nikki writes.
 “You’ll search for her the minute she leaves in that very room.
 You’ll search the sky.
 You’ll search online.
 You’ll search group forums.
 You’ll search old messages.
 You’ll search old text messages.
 You’ll search old letters.
 You’ll search old cards.
 You’ll search for her.
 You’ll search old high school yearbooks.
 You’ll search old photo albums.
 You’ll search the memories of old friends.
 You’ll search her things.
 You’ll even search the crowds.”